Blog

 How well you document your losses plays a huge role in the outcome of your case.
 It’s not enough to simply say you were injured; you have to show it.
 This is why keeping meticulous records is so important.
 Hold on to every medical bill, receipt for prescriptions, and record of mileage for trips to the doctor.
 If you have to hire someone for help with household chores you can no longer do, keep those receipts, too.
 Taking photos of your injuries as they heal and keeping a simple journal about your daily pain levels and challenges can also be powerful forms of documentation.
 This detailed record-keeping provides concrete proof of your damages.

-Common Myths About Hiring a Personal Injury Lawyer
+Myths About Hiring a Drunk Driving Lawyer

 When you’re dealing with the aftermath of a drunk driving accident, the last thing you need is bad advice.
 Unfortunately, there are many misconceptions about personal injury lawyers that can stop victims in communities from Leesburg to Ocala from getting the help they deserve.
 Let’s clear up a few of the most common myths so you can make an informed decision for yourself and your family.
 Understanding the truth can make a significant difference in your ability to recover physically, emotionally, and financially.